Blog

 • Self-employed or working casually with irregular income

-• Supporting dependents or managing significant family costs
+• Supporting dependents

-• On a fixed income in retirement
+• Living on a fixed retirement income

 Adjusting the 50/30/20 rule to your situation